regolith-linux/speed-ricer/README.md

 ## How to Build and Publish a Package

-Here's an example of how to build polybar and push it to your own PPA:
+Here's an example of how to build polybar and push it to your own PPA.

+### Setup

+See [this concise guide](https://wiki.debian.org/BuildingTutorial) to install the tools and get a familiar with the Debian packaging workflow.

+### Get to Business

 ```
 $ git clone https://github.com/regolith-linux/speed-ricer.git